 Appliances

 If the main sink is in the island, then the dishwasher should go right next to it.
-It really doesn’t matter if it’s on the left or the right side of the sink.
-It’s more of a personal preference – unless the open dishwasher interferes with another element or pathway.
+It doesn’t matter if it’s on the left or the right side of the sink, it’s more of a personal preference – unless the open dishwasher interferes with another element or pathway.

 Dishwashers require a 24″ wide x 24″ deep space in the cabinets.
 Be sure to allow enough room for traffic to go past the open dishwasher door so it doesn’t create a traffic jam.

-In most new projects, the microwave has moved from its spot over the range to the lower cabinets.
+In many new projects, the microwave has moved from its spot over the range to the lower cabinets.
 A microwave drawer is usually in the 24″-30″ width range.

 Cooktops

 Placing a cooktop on a kitchen island isn’t always a great idea.
 Especially if the island has seating near the cooktop.
 In addition to being a potential fire hazard, grease could splatter those sitting nearby, and it seems like you would spend a lot of time cleaning the island.
-You’ll also need a gigantic range hood over the cooktop, which can look obtrusive.
+You’ll also need a downdraft fan/exhaust hood over the cooktop, which can look obtrusive.

 If you really want a cooktop in the island, you’ll need to provide a work area and landing space on either side of the cooktop.
 Most cooktops are 30″-36″ wide, and you’ll need a minimum clear space of 15″ on one side and 12″ on the other.